pdx-cs-lbryan/ftpclient/README.md

 8. The installation files will be located in your default location for 32 bit applications (likely Program Files (x86)).
 Look for:

 'FtpClientApp.exe' to run the program.
+Run the program as an administrator.

 9. To uninstall, go to "Apps and Features" in the Windows' settings and uninstall "Team 7 FTP Client"